mixpanel/docs/pages/docs/analysis/reports/funnels.md

 > What marketing UTM medium drove the most signup conversions for users on iOS?
 >
-You can follow along and create your own report [here](https://mixpanel.com/report/funnels).
+You can follow along with the next few steps and create your own report [here](https://mixpanel.com/report/funnels).

 ### Step 1: Choose Events